atefs/cheat-sheets/ssh/README.md

 > ```
 > After that, `ssh internal-server` handles the jump automatically.
 Replaces the older `ProxyCommand` approach and works with `scp` and `rsync` too.

+> 💡 **Verify host fingerprints on first connection to avoid MITM**
+> When connecting to a new host for the first time, SSH shows the server's fingerprint and asks you to confirm.
+Get the expected fingerprint from the server admin out-of-band (Slack, ticket) before accepting.
+After accepting, the fingerprint is stored in `~/.ssh/known_hosts`.
+A changed fingerprint on a subsequent connection triggers a warning — investigate before overriding with `ssh-keygen -R hostname`.

 ## 📚 Resources

 - [OpenSSH manual pages](https://www.openssh.com/manual.html) — `ssh`, `ssh_config`, `sshd_config`, `ssh-keygen` man pages